jgehrcke/gipc/docs/index.rst

 The optimal solution to both problems would be IOCP-based.
-Maybe one day gevent is `libuv <https://github.com/joyent/libuv>`_-backed, which uses ICOP on Windows and would allow for running the same gevent code on Windows as on POSIX-based systems.
+Maybe one day gevent is `libuv <https://github.com/joyent/libuv>`_-backed, which uses IOCP on Windows and would allow for running the same gevent code on Windows as on POSIX-based systems.
 Furthermore, if gevent went with libuv, the strengths of both, the node.js and the gevent worlds woud be merged.
 Denis, the maintainer of gevent,  seems to be